If you own a business or if you’ve spent any time developing your marketing strategy, you’ve probably heard about target audiences.

 Can You Have More Than One Target Market?

-The answer to this question, as you’ve probably guessed from the rest of the article, is a resounding, “Yes!”
+The answer to this question, as you’ve probably guessed from the rest of the article, is, “Yes!”

 In fact, it’s almost always a good idea to have several different target audiences because even if you only service one kind of customer, you’ll service them at different points in the customer journey and so they’ll require different types of communication.